newjersey/innovation.nj.gov/content/_playbooks/04-turning-research-into-resonance.md

 - Use the [Value Proposition Generator](/assets/playbook/Value%20Proposition%20Generator.pdf){:target="\_blank"} to draft a short statement that reflects what your audience will get out of your program, and why it will matter to them.
 - Focus on what people want to achieve or become, not just what your program does.
 - Share your draft with someone outside the project team.
 Ask: does it feel human, clear, and relevant?
 Would a resident see themselves in it?
-Ask a partner, a stakeholder, or even someone represented of your target audience.
+Ask a partner, a stakeholder, or even someone represented by your target audience.
 Remember, you aren't conducting a new round of research, you are simply validating your language makes it easy to understand the idea you are trying to communicate.

 ## Outputs